ermingpei/cvmfs/cvmfs_on_cloud/README.md

 or list any other repositories you added to CVMFS_REPOSITORIES variable.

-Now you can run the following command to enable modules from CVMFS:
+Once CVMFS is set up, you can run the following command to enable software modules from CVMFS:

 `$ source /cvmfs/soft.computecanada.ca/config/profile/bash.sh`